 Below is a sample of B&D's litigation experience:

-- PCB Contamination.
+- PCB Contamination Defense.
 After a six-week trial, a federal jury decided that our client, a global manufacturer and one of 18 defendants, had no liability for the $12 million cleanup of PCBs that were discharged into a Boston waterway.
-In 2019, the U.S. Court of Appeals for the First Circuit upheld the decision, affirming the jury’s verdict and the trial court’s judgment in all respects.
+The U.S. Court of Appeals for the First Circuit upheld the decision, affirming the jury’s verdict and the trial court’s judgment in all respects.

-- Odor Nuisance Class and Mass Action Defense.
-B&D litigators obtained reversals from New York’s Appellate Division, which resulted in the dismissal of proposed class actions against the operator of upstate landfills (and recognition as runner-up for "Litigator of the Week").
-The proposed classes of property owners who live near the landfills brought the public nuisance and negligence claims, alleging that odors interfered with the owners' use and enjoyment of property and diminished their property values.
-We also defeated remand motions of 600 mass action plaintiffs and four putative class actions in the U.S. District Court for the Eastern District of Louisiana, defeated class certification in an odor nuisance suit in the Eastern District of Pennsylvania, and obtained dismissal of two additional putative class actions alleging nuisance odors before class certification practice.
+- Landfill Odor Nuisance Class and Mass Action Defense.
+Proposed classes of property owners who live near two New York landfills brought public nuisance and negligence claims against our client, the operator of the facilities, alleging that odors interfered with the owners' use and enjoyment of property and diminished their property values.
+On appeal, B&D litigators obtained complete dismissals of the proposed class actions against our client, (and recognition as runner-up for "Litigator of the Week").
+Other successes include defeating remand motions of more than 600 mass action plaintiffs and four putative class actions in the U.S. District Court for the Eastern District of Louisiana, defeating class certification in an odor nuisance suit in the Eastern District of Pennsylvania, and obtaining dismissal of two additional putative class actions alleging nuisance odors before class certification practice.

 - Multi-plaintiff Ethylene Oxide Toxic Tort Litigation.
 We defend two of the country’s largest chemical manufacturers in two separate toxic tort actions, each brought by plaintiffs who allege cancer caused by exposure to ethylene oxide (EO) emissions from our clients’ EO manufacturing plants.